How to Start an LLC in Oklahoma

 Any Oklahoma resident can be a registered agent.
 This includes the business owner (yourself), or any employee of the company.
 However, keep in mind that because the agent’s address is listed publicly, using an individual for this role does compromise privacy.

 The alternative is to use a professional registered agent service provider.
 These companies specialize in providing registered agent services for hundreds or thousands of clients in OK.
 Fees are very reasonable, usually starting at around $150 per year.
-Two great options are Northwest Registered Agent and ZenBusiness.
+Two great options are ZenBusiness and Northwest Registered Agent.

 Note: This step is optional, but recommended.